Alkaline Diet Food List – Getting Started

 - Maintain a healthy weight

-- Take medication that inhibits the production of acid like antacids.
-Do not overuse them as doing so can have negative effects on your health
+- Take medication that inhibits the production of acids like antacids.
+Do not overuse them as doing so can have negative effects on your health.

 - Eat slowly and avoid overeating